 Hearing aids are considered medical devices subject to regulation by the FDA.
 We currently market our products pursuant to the FDA regulatory framework for air-conduction hearing aids, which are classified as Class I or Class II devices exempt from premarket review procedures.
 In addition, while applicable FDA regulations establish certain "conditions for sale" of all hearing aids, including that prospective hearing aid users must have a medical evaluation by a licensed physician within the six months prior to hearing aid dispensation or sign a waiver of medical evaluation, the FDA has stated that it does not intend to enforce these medical evaluation and waiver requirements prior to the dispensing of Class I air-conduction and Class II wireless air-conduction hearing aids to individuals 18 years of age and older.
-Accordingly, while we are required to comply with other FDA requirements, including specific hearing aid labeling requirements and provision of a User Instructional Brochure, our products have not been reviewed by the FDA and are not dispensed by licensed physicians.
+Accordingly, while we are required to comply with other FDA requirements, including specific hearing aid labelling requirements and provision of a User Instructional Brochure, our products have not been reviewed by the FDA and we are not currently requiring a medical evaluation by a licensed physician to dispense.